Frequently Asked Questions about the Honors College

 10. Does the Honors College offer study abroad opportunities?

 The Honors College does offer study abroad opportunities in conjunction with other departments on campus.
 Our students have travelled to Italy and Oxford, integrating cultural immersion with additional course material.
-Students receive three credit hours during their international stay abroad.
+Students receive three credit hours during their international stay abroad. **Due to COVID-19 international study abroad programs have been temporarily suspended.**

 11. Why does the Honors College study great works of the past?